projecteru/redis-trib.py/README.md

 DEMO VERSION WARNING:

-THIS PROJECT IS A DEMO ON HOW TO MANIPULATE REDIS CLUSTER WITH PYTHON SOCKET, WITH UNSTABLE API, LACK OF TESTS.
-AND IT DOES NOT SUPPORT SIMULTANEOUS OPERATIONS ON ONE CLUSTER.
+IT DOES NOT SUPPORT SIMULTANEOUS OPERATIONS ON ONE CLUSTER.

 Installation
 ===